 The ISIC & Claremont Colleges' Insurance

-All students on both Pomona Programs and Non-Pomona Programs will receive the International Students Identity Card (ISIC) either from the OSA or their program sponsor.
+All students on both Approved Programs and Programs by Petition will receive the International Students Identity Card (ISIC) either from the OSA or their program sponsor.
 Please note that the insurance included in the ISIC is supplemental only and does not meet the required amounts of medical and accident coverage equal to or better than the Claremont Colleges Student Accident and Sickness Medical Expense Insurance Plan [pdf] .
 While the amounts of coverage in the Claremont Colleges' plan are used as a guideline to insure students have coverage equal to or better than the coverage they would have at Pomona College, please note that the Claremont Colleges Student Accident and Sickness Medical Expense Insurance Plan is not specifically designed for study abroad students.
 Students may find that, while they are abroad, another policy designed for study abroad students will more adequately meet their needs.

 More on the ISIC